-- b.
+- a.
+Inviolability of premises- the premises of the EIT, irrespective of ownership, are inviolable, respectively-exempt from search, requisition, confiscation or expropriation - b.
 Inviolability of documentation archives and official correspondence of the EIT, and documents pertaining to its possession and intended for official use are inviolable., - c.
 Inviolability of communication the Government of Hungary should provide for inviolability and lack of censorship of all official communication and correspondence to/from the EIT - d.
 Protection of premises the protection of the premises of the EIT is a responsibility of the Government of Hungary,